Definition:

 - Nature and Extent of such misstatements

-- Results of Risk assessment performed
+- Results of the Risk assessment performed

 - Auditor’s understanding of the entity and its environment